-We’re pleased to report another successful planning appeal, this time against Waltham Forest Council for extensions and alterations at 10 Hamilton Road in Walthamstow.
+This case concerns a successful planning appeal against Waltham Forest Council for extensions and alterations at 10 Hamilton Road in Walthamstow.

-Our client, himself a talented architect, sought permission for comprehensive alterations to his Victorian terraced house, including a rear extension above the existing outrigger, a substantial rear dormer, external insulation, new windows, and an air source heat pump.
+The homeowner, himself an architect, had applied for various extensions to his Victorian terraced house, including a rear extension, a fairly large rear dormer, external insulation, new windows and an air source heat pump.

 The proposals were designed to upgrade what the council acknowledged was a property with “an awkward layout and constrained living space”.